michael-borck/fbl-six-months-later/source/presentation.md

 [Point to PATH 1] The technology barrier is actually quite low now.

 [Point to PATH 2] The real barrier?
-Nobody's figured out the human-AI division of labor.
+Nobody's figured out the human-AI division of labour.

 Let me give you a concrete example from teaching: Do we trust AI to generate initial quiz questions, or do we require faculty review?
 If we require review, is someone actually reviewing, or are they rubber-stamping because they're overwhelmed?